 - 1. Choose Telegraphics > Filter Foundry... from the Filter menu.
 The Filter Foundry Settings dialog box appears. - 2.
+If you want to load an existing filter in order to edit and/or apply it, click Load.
+Use the Open dialog box to load a file.
+You can open the following file types: AFS, 8BF, PFF, PRM, FFX, TXT (see section "Supported file formats" for descriptions).
+If you want to write a filter from scratch, continue with step 3. - 3.
 Specify an expression for each channel in the channel fields.
 Even if you specify the same expression in all three channels ("R", "G", "B"), their evaluations will probably be different.
 The dialog box will include channel fields for any alpha channels in the image.
 If you are working in a layer, a channel field ("A") will appear in the dialog box.